God knows the temptation is strong…

 « Open access is open only to those privileged to have use of the medium, the Internet.
 So it was never really all that “open.” »

 “Online sharing culture” as the product of “narcissistic injury” is an important prism through which to understand the internet, but it does not tell the whole story.
 These two specific articles are the reason why, from the very moment of its setting up, Minor Input consciously saw itself as an admission of powerlessness… although there is still the occasional lapse of thinking.
 Why keep at it, then?
-I frankly cannot answer why, against all logic, I continue to produce articles (not that many as I try to keep them to a minimum; most of the “action” I consider to be happening over here).
-Moreover, there is also the issue of “appropriation” of the work of others so as to “steer” it in “unapproved” directions, a nightmarish topic for me to delve into (not for a lack of confidence in my process, but because I can anticipate the variety of things it will ascribed to), for many of those others as well, I am sure.
+I frankly cannot answer why, against all logic, I continue to produce articles (not that many as I try to keep them to a minimum; most of the ‘action’ I consider to be happening over here).
+Moreover, there is also the issue of “appropriation” of the work of others so as to ‘steer’ it into ‘unapproved’ directions, a nightmarish topic for me to delve into (not for a lack of confidence in my process, but because I can anticipate the variety of things it will be ascribed to).
+The same goes for many of those others as well, I am sure.
 Another reason that makes me not so eager to write online, especially concerning my own country:

 « The only value I see in social media, especially in having withdrawn, is understanding that the movements that thrive with such media are busy achieving their own implosion.
 Having created echo chambers, the only way for individuals to excel, to gain notice, to capture attention, to secure some pre-eminence, is by attacking those that are readily available, i.e., from one’s own circle.
 The external enemy has been removed or distanced, so now the attacks are primarily against one’s own: that is where one proves one’s worth as a supremely critical firebrand, one who possesses the ultimate moral purity and correctness of political vision. […] Social media are thus the perfect way to box all of this up, and then we can kick the box away.
 The movements that are built on such foundations, will destroy themselves, or be destroyed by the generous backlash they provoke. »